antublue/test-engine/MANUAL.md

 ### Non-Goals

-The test engine is not meant to replace JUnit 5 for unit tests, but can be used.
+The test engine is not meant to replace JUnit 5 for unit tests.

+While it could be used, it's not recommend.

 ### Logical Flow (without extensions)